Why We're Better than AI

 I don’t mean I skim their Common App and circle weak verbs.
 I mean, I see the moment they learned to make themselves small.

 I see the thing they won’t say in front of their parents.
 I see the guilt, the pride, the fear, the weird, the defiance, and I say, there!
+That’s the truth.
+That’s the essay.

 Your child might show up thinking they have nothing to say.
 But I will sit with them through awkward silences, sarcastic defenses, over-practiced “leadership moments” until we find what actually matters.

-And when we do, I’ll help them say it in a way that no AI ever could.
+When we do, I’ll help them say it in a way that no AI ever could.

 Because vulnerability isn’t a prompt, it’s a relationship.
 And they trust me.